-As one of the world’s premier young pianists, Anna Fedorova has performed in some of the most prestigious concert halls including the Amsterdam Concertgebouw where she has performed over 20 times.
-She has also appeared at numerous International Music Festivals for recitals and chamber music.
+Anna Fedorova was born in Ukraine and has performed in some of the most prestigious concert halls including the Amsterdam Concertgebouw where she has performed over 30 times.
+She has also appeared at numerous International Music Festivals for recitals and chamber music including Verbier Festival and Ravinia Festival.
 Anna has claimed top prizes at numerous international piano competitions and is a graduate of the Lysenko School of Music in Kiev and the Royal College of Music, London.
 Additionally, she has also received artistic guidance from world renowned pianists Alfred Brendel, Menahem Pressler, and Andras Schiff.

-Anna Fedorova is one of the world’s premier young pianists.
-From an early age she demonstrated a natural musical ability and maturity and audiences around the world have been impressed by the depth and power of her musicianship.
-She made her debut at the Het Concertgebouw at the age of 16 playing Chopin’s Piano Concerto No 2 and since then has performed there over 30 times.
+Ukrainian born, Anna Fedorova, made her debut at the Het Concertgebouw at the age of 16 playing Chopin’s Piano Concerto No. 2 and since then has performed there over 30 times.

-Having mastered a formidable list of concertos, she has performed with orchestras around the world including the Dallas Symphony, Yomiuri Nippon Symphony, Hong Kong Philharmonic, Orquestra Filarmonica de Buenos Aires, Orchestre de Chambre de Lausanne, Netherlands Philharmonic, Residentie Orkest, Nordwestdeutsche Philharmonie and Orquesta Sinfonica Nacional de Mexico.
-Conductors with whom Anna has had the pleasure of performing with include Jaap Van Zweden, Jun Markl, Olari Elts, Alun Francis, Howard Griffiths, Kevin Griffiths, Carlos Miguel Prieto and Martin Panteleev.
-Recent and future highlights include debuts with the Bournemouth Symphony Orchestra, Royal Philharmonic Orchestra and Kyoto Symphony Orchestra.
+Anna has performed with orchestras around the world including the Dallas Symphony, Yomiuri Nippon Symphony, Hong Kong Philharmonic, Orquestra Filarmonica de Buenos Aires, Orchestre de Chambre de Lausanne, Netherlands Philharmonic, Residentie Orkest, Nordwestdeutsche Philharmonie and Orquesta Sinfonica Nacional de Mexico.
+Conductors with whom Anna has had the pleasure of performing with include Jaap Van Zweden, Jun Markl, Olari Elts, Alun Francis, Howard Griffiths, Kevin Griffiths, Carlos Miguel Prieto, Martin Panteleev, Benjamin Zander and Marta Gardolińska.
+Recent and future highlights include the Philharmonia Orchestra, Bournemouth Symphony Orchestra, Utah Symphony Orchestra, Norrköpings Symfoniorkester, Sinfonieorchester St Gallen and Szczecin Philharmonic.

 Anna Fedorova’s first recital CD was released in 2014 on DiscAnnecY and in the same year Piano Classics released her recording of the Rachmaninov Piano Concerto No 2.
-In 2016 her recordings of the Rachmaninov Piano Concerto No 3 and Mussorgsky Pictures at an Exhibition have been released on DRC.
-Her Concertgebouw performance of Rachmaninov Piano Concerto No 2 can be watched on YouTube.
-The video has received over 9 million views.
+In 2016 her recordings of the Rachmaninov Piano Concerto No. 3 and Mussorgsky Pictures at an Exhibition were released on DRC.
+Her first recital CD, ‘Fantasies’, was released in October 2018 on Channel Classics.

 Anna, born in Kiev in 1990, is a graduate of the Lysenko School of Music in Kiev and has studied at the prestigious Accademia Pianistica in Imola with professor Leonid Margarius and the Royal College of Music with Norma Fisher.
 She has also received artistic guidance from Alfred Brendel, Menahem Pressler and Andras Schiff.